David-Arcos-369/Burger-Boss/README.md

 # Burger-Boss
+I made this project based on a Udemy Course, with Professor Swarzmuller.
 Created with React JS, using a Firebase RealTime Database,  using Redux, React Hooks, Routers, CSS design